nfrisby/CIPs/CIP-XXXX/README.md

     - switches on the protocol version instead of switching on some abstraction of the protocol version,
     - stores annotations alongside their persisted blocks with that same protocol version instead of some abstraction thereof,
     - and disallows HFC wrappers for submitted transactions.
-- All nodes also maintain the older codecs for backwards-compatibility for at least one year (TODO what duration to require here?).
+- All nodes also maintain the older codecs for backwards-compatibility for at least one year or until the next hard fork, whichever comes first.
+  Beware: if the next hard fork comes soon after this CIP is implemented, then all node implementations would be forced to implement this CIP before being able to follow that hard fork, since the negotiated handshake versions fully sequentialize _all_ major changes to the node's messages across _all_ node implementations (TODO same concern re-raised in the next section).

 ## Implementation Plan

 Each node implementation team would implement this CIP in their own node.
-Because all implementations currently constrain the single integer negotiatied as of the node's handshake, every implementation would need to deploy this change in a release at approximately the same time, which could be difficult to arrange seamlessly.
+Because all implementations currently constrain the single integer negotiatied as of the node's handshake, whichever value of that integer is assigned to this CIP's changes would mean that a node implementation would be forced to implement this CIP before negotiating any greater version.
+Therefore subsequent features that require greater handshake versions would be blocked by the implementation of this CIP, once it is assigned to a value of that integer.
 (TODO has this challenge already been explicitly called out anywhere?
 Perhaps we should branch the negotated version so that it "knows" about different implementations?
 That doesn't sound sustainable either...)